Skip to main content

 MCP Apps

 Gumnut supports the MCP Apps standard, enabling rich interactive UI experiences within MCP-compatible clients.
-When using a client that supports MCP Apps, you’ll get visual photo grids, album cards, and other interactive elements alongside the standard tool-based interactions.
+When you use a client that supports MCP Apps, you’ll get visual photo grids, album cards, and other interactive elements alongside the standard tool-based interactions.

 Authentication